 - In each case, the shareholders (excluding the acquirer/allottee and its associates) are given the right by the Code to approve or reject proposals for another entity to increase its control percentage of the Code company.
 This right to approve should be exercised by the relevant shareholders with care and on the basis of good advice.

 - It is an important part of the adviser’s role to ensure that shareholders are properly advised of their rights under the Code.
-For example, shareholders should be made aware that it is not necessary to approve a proposal simply because there are few negatives.
+Shareholders should be made aware of the positive and negative aspects of a proposal, which should be presented in a balanced manner.
 Shareholders can vote against a proposal in order to allow the status quo to continue having taken into account reasons for and against that course of action.

 - Rule 18 of the Code requires the directors of the Code company to obtain a report from an independent adviser on the merits of any proposed acquisition under rule 7(c) or an allotment under rule 7(d) having regard to the interests of those persons who may vote to approve or disapprove the acquisition or allotment.
 Some of the main reports prepared for shareholder meetings conducted under the Code are discussed below.